V0l-D/V0l-D/README.md

 - 📫 How to reach me **datums-aspect-0d@icloud.com**

-- ⚡ Fun fact **I actually work in a restaurant but code in my free time**
+- ⚡ Fun fact **I actually work in a restaurant as a manager but code in my free time**

 <h3 align="left">Connect with me:</h3>
 <p align="left">